tonibois/cook/README.md

 ### After installing the module set security settings:

+If not seen automatically the module, you can login as superuser.

-To see the module on the menu, you must first set Access Rights to the models
+To see the module on the menu after installation you can edit Access Rights to the models:

 1. Go to:
  + Settings --> Technical --> Acces Rights